-The New Zealand Consumer Lifestyles survey is a research programme that has been operational at the Department of Marketing, University of Otago, since 1979, with surveys conducted in 1979, 1989, 1995, 2000, 2005 and 2013.
-These studies are designed to provide a contemporary understanding of the psychographic and behavioural patterns and trends of New Zealand consumers.
-For each survey approximately 600 individual questions are used to collect information from consumers about their attitudes, interests, opinions and activities.
-Over the iterations of the New Zealand Lifestyles survey programme, many questions have remained the same for comparison purposes, however new questions have been added and some of the questions have been updated to represent changing norms, technologies and behaviours.
+The New Zealand Consumer Lifestyles survey is a research programme that has been carried out by the Department of Marketing, University of Otago, since 1979, with surveys conducted in 1979, 1989, 1995, 2000, 2005, 2013 and 2020.
+The study is a lifestyles segmentation (Plummer 1974), designed to provide insights into the attitudes, consumption patterns and choices, and behavioural trends of New Zealand consumers.
+For each survey, approximately 400 individual questions are used to collect information from consumers about their attitudes, interests, opinions and activities.
+Over the iterations of the New Zealand Lifestyles survey programme, many questions have remained the same for comparison purposes, however new questions have been added to represent changing norms, technologies and behaviours.

-The current Consumer Lifestyles study (Change, Challenge & Choice) is the sixth major survey carried out by the Consumer Lifestyles Group.
-As with previous iterations, the 2013 Lifestyle Study is designed to provide insights into the lifestyles, consumption patterns and choices, and behavioural trends of New Zealanders.
-Data was collected from 2036 individuals in late 2013 using an on-line panel questionnaire covering a range of psychographic, consumption and lifestyle questions.
-The study identifies seven lifestyle segments which are defined according to their psychographic, attitudinal and behavioural characteristics and named as: Progressives; Disengaged; Young Pleasure Seekers; New Greens; Success-Driven Extroverts; Conservative Quiet-lifers and Traditional Family Values.
+Data for the current Consumer Lifestyles study (Challenge, Constraint and Commitment to Change) was collected from 1640 individuals in late 2020 using an online panel questionnaire covering a range of psychographic, consumption and lifestyle questions.
+The study identifies six lifestyle segments which are defined according to their psychographic, attitudinal and behavioural characteristics: Educated Liberals; Financial Strugglers; Contemporary New Zealanders; Uncertain Young; Traditional Family Value; and Disengaged.
 The discussion of the segments provides a number of new and useful insights into the contemporary world of the New Zealand consumer.

 Dr John Williams' research interests include Macromarketing, Marketing Theory, Marketing Ethics and research design and quantitative data analysis.

-Watkins, L., Aitken, R., & Mather, D. (2015).
-“Conscientious Consumers: A Relationship between Moral Foundations, Political Orientation and Sustainable Consumption”, Journal of Cleaner Production.
-DOI: 10.1016/j.jclepro.2015.06.009
+Watkins, L., Aitken, R., and Mather, D. (2015) Conscientious Consumers: A Relationship between Moral Foundations, Political Orientation and Sustainable Consumption.
+Journal of Cleaner Production, 134, p.
+137-146.

 Watkins, L., Aitken, R., Lawson, R., Mather, D., Robertson, K., and Williams, J. (2015).
 Change, Challenge and Choice: A New Zealand Consumer Lifestyles Study.
-[ISBN: 978-1-877156-44-1] (22 pages)
+[ISBN: 978-1-877156-44-1]